ShreyajYadav/ShreyajYadav.github.io/README.md

 After that we had a micro-bit workshop where we messed around with the micro-bits and makey - makeys.
 The day flew by and I enjoyed it, I learned a lot on this day and while it was confusing at first, by the end I learned a lot about Git and Github which will be useful later.

+#                             Day 3

+Wednesday, 6th March
+The third day started with a workshop where we had to build a roller coaster that had a loop, this roller coaster had to be built with straws, tape and paper, and a ball was rolled down with was meant to go around the loop.
+This workshop went on for the whole day in which we had a few workshops in between.
+The workshops we had in between were about AI and college life.
+We ended the day by testing each roller coaster and we had a vote on with one was the best.
+Today was a very busy and heavy day but was the best so far.